the format you need - for example, plain text, braille, BSL, large print or audio CD

-We'll consider your request and get back to you.
+We'll consider your request and get back to you in 5 working days.

 Reporting accessibility problems with this website

 We're always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we're not meeting accessibility requirements, email firstname.lastname@example.org or call 0191 427 7000.
 The Digital Team are responsible for dealing with these reports.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).